BuddiUp/web/README.md

 ```

 ## Working with an API
-This project isn't for public use, however if you would like to implement a custom API on your local machine follow these instructions to get started.
+This project isn't for public use, however, if you would like to implement a custom API on your local machine follow these instructions to get started.

 1. Navigate into the ```apis/``` directory and locate ```buddiup.js```
 	1. Replace the ```baseURL```with the url to your API.
 Refer to the [axios](https://github.com/axios/axios) documentation to explore other configs if needed.